 12/1/12 - Added comments about jewelry and backpieces.

-Major edits/changes from most recent update marked in blue!
+Major edits/changes from recent updates marked in blue!

 II.
 The General Build